-The K-12, Part B, Federal IDEA, PL 94-142 Local Assistance dollars are funded outside of AB602 base but are added in manually at the SELPA level.
-After which, it is distributed by ADA as part of AB602 special education funding.
-Once each member LEAs' apportionment is adjusted per the funding formula, a Local Assistance distribution by PY December 1 Pupil Count using District of Residence/Accountability will be calculated and these funds will be pulled out and designated as Local Assistance funds.
-The balance of each member LEA's adjusted apportionment will become AB602 funding.
+Federal Local Assistance dollars are funded outside of AB602 but are added in manually at the SELPA level.
+After which, funding is distributed by ADA along with AB602 special education funding.
+Once each member LEAs' apportionment is adjusted per the funding formula, a Local Assistance distribution by PY October Pupil Count using District of Residence/Accountability will be calculated and these funds will be pulled out and designated as Local Assistance funds.
+The balance of each member District's adjusted apportionment will become AB602 funding.